AntonioMilicic/NWT-KS/README.md

 ### gulp watch
 Start Gulp script to edit scss files and convert them to minified versions of css for browser usage.

-## Fake API server
+## API server

-### json-server --watch db.json --p 4000
+### nodemon ./server/server.js
-Start fake API server to fatch needed data from db.json file.
+Start API server to fatch needed data from local DB.
+Because of that, web page wont work on any other computer, since there is no seed, and web page is not deployed yet.
 Data is read from [http://localhost:4000](http://localhost:4000) port.<br/>Without It web page will not work properly.

-This is a temporary solution and It will be updated with Node.js server with Express framework in the near future.